The Red Army Is the Strongest: Other variations

 The tune was also used for communist songs in other languages, including in German in the Weimar Republic by German communists in the 1920s.
 An early German version with the incipit „Weißes Gesindel und adlige Brut“ ('White Riffraff and Noble Scum') was a free translation of the original lyrics:

 „Die Arbeiter von Wien“ was written by Fritz Brügel in 1927, following the July Revolt.
 It became popular through its use by Austrian socialists and by members of the Republikanischer Schutzbund, who fought the Dollfuss regime in the short-lived Austrian Civil War in February 1934.
 The first verse of Brügel's version reads:

 The German version was further adapted into Turkish, as "Avusturya İşçi Marşı" ('Austrian Workers' March').
 The first verse of the Turkish version reads:

+The song "Borgu", a Corsican patriotic song by the musical group Chjami Aghjalesi, is set to the same melody.
+It commemorates the Battle of Borgo as well as other Corsican figures and events.